Many parents have questions about raising a bilingual child and I am here to answer them!

 No!
 This is called code switching and it is NOT bad.

-It is normal in all children raised bilingually and actually shows mastery of both languages.
+Code switching is normal for all children raised bilingually and actually shows mastery of both languages.
 In order to code switch, a child has to understand vocabulary and grammar rules of both languages.

 NO!
 Seriously NO!
 If someone told you yes, ignore them immediately and follow my advice :)